 Knowledge and technology transfer (KTT) encompasses a broad range of activities that support mutually beneficial collaborations between universities, industry and the public sector.
 In practice, KTT translates into scientific exchange through publications, posters and talks at meetings on one side (see also Events and Education), and in precompetitive or competitive research in collaboration with industry on the other side.
+More about KTT output data can be found in the dedicated page.

 Support to the NCCR TransCure researchers